 Writing on Social Justice Issues for a Public Audience

 The course was designed as a year-long study of a social justice issue chosen by each student.
 Writing would then be crafted and housed in a website with the unifying purpose to raise awareness for their cause, thus providing an authentic platform and audience (the world).
 This was done in keeping with the BIE “Gold Standard” Project Design Elements to ensure that this became a valid experience that fostered “key success skills” that stayed with the learner long after their time in my class.
 To accomplish this, students would engage in writing tasks ranging from research-based expository text to crafting infographics that visually represented the problems they are focusing on.
 Above all, I wanted to make sure that all assignments in this project both improved my students’ writing skills and contributed to the larger goal of being globally minded citizens working to do their part in a connected world.

 To illustrate, I want to take a look at the process used to lead my students through their most recent unit on infographics.
 After having written more formal research on their social justice issues, I wanted my students to see that there are more modern and dynamic ways to represent data than just adding a chart or graph to a website.
-We spent a good week just learning what an infographic is and how to create one well (check out this resource on composition and design).
+We spent a good week just learning what an infographic is and how to create one well (check out this resource or this one from Canva on composition and design).
 Starting here, you can see the process I used to help my ELLs work through this assignment as well as the other writing tasks we have accomplished so far.

 Establish author’s purpose

 Provide time for students to explore the reason why someone would make an infographic and how to do it well.
 This was accomplished by taking advantage of online publications to help students see that they can learn from the world of information readily available to them.